-Connect MailChimp to your Leadpages account to send leads directly to any of your lists.
+Connect MailChimp to your Leadpages account to send leads directly to any of your audiences (lists).
 Below, you’ll learn how to set up your integration, collect leads, and resolve basic issues you may encounter.

 The fine print

 - You’ll need Manager-level permissions or higher in MailChimp to connect your account.

 - To use MailChimp throughout your Leadpages account, you’ll need to integrate in two different places, as described below.

 Follow the steps below to connect your MailChimp account to Leadpages.

 Our integration leverages MailChimp’s API, so you’ll need a key to connect your account.
 MailChimp has a detailed guide on how to generate a new API key, available here: About API Keys.

 Once you generate or find the API key, copy it and navigate back to your Leadpages account.

 Add your API key to Leadpages

 Since MailChimp is available in our Drag & Drop and Standard (Legacy) Builder tools, we have details for adding your API key to both integration systems: